 Brian Tuckey, PT, OCS, JSCCI

-As of 2016, Mr. Tuckey has personally innovated over 600 of the treatment techniques taught at the Jones Institute, expanding the curriculum from 220 techniquies to over 800.
-The expanded curriculum is now called “Fascial Counterstrain” due to its unique ability to impact and treat all of the body’s fascial systems including the vascular, visceral, nervous and musculoskeletal systems.
+In the late 1990’s, following the death of Dr. Jones, Mr. Tuckey took over the reins of Counterstrain innovation at the Jones Institute, expanding the curriculum from approximately 220 to over 1000 anatomically based treatments.
+This modern-day version of Counterstrain is currently called “Fascial Counterstrain” due to its unique ability to impact and treat all the body’s fascial systems including the vascular, visceral, nervous and muculoskeletal systems.
 This multi-system approach is unique in the world of manipulation giving it unparalleled diagnostic and curative capacity.
 Fascial Counterstrain is currently being taught to a rapidly expanding audience of domestic and international medical professionals.

 Chris Butler, DPT